 “I’ll call the polis.”

 The older of the two left-hand anglers appears and is greeted with a hefty “Morning.”
-My attempts from Saturday night to speak the lingo are abandoned.
+The attempts from Saturday night to speak the lingo are abandoned.

-Before his eyes are two wedges of oatcakes that between them weigh 400 grams – this is not the gram counting gone mad, they have not been weighed with the anglers’ scales.
-The weight is written on the packaging.
-Two hundred grams times by two equals … About 53 grams short of an imperial pound.
-Not that we are gram counting, of course, but there’s a long walk coming up and they are not going to get eaten.
-The appetite has gone.
-The food the evening before was forced down, and the shortbread dunkers for breakfast were habit as was the tea.
+Before his eyes are two wedges of oatcakes that between them weigh 400 grams – this is not gram counting gone mad, they have not been weighed with the anglers’ scales, the weight is written on the packaging.
+Two hundred grams times by two equals is about 53 grams short of an imperial pound.
+I am gram counting on this occasion because there is a long walk coming up and they are not going to get eaten by me.
+The appetite is shot.
+The food the evening before was forced down, and the shortbread dunkers for breakfast were more out of my habit of always having biscuits with my morning cup of tea.